Key Validation

 • Collapsed under gravity

-• Supported by electron degeneracy pressure
+• Supported by degeneracy pressure at the relevant similarity level

 • Much smaller and denser than main sequence stars